cloudfoundry/diego-notes/README.md

 The executor emits two events:

+- `ContainerReservedEvent`: triggered when the container is reserved
 - `ContainerRunningEvent`: triggered when the container enters the running state
 - `ContainerCompletedEvent`: triggered when the container enters the completed state